artsy/hokusai/docs/Command_Reference.md

 ## General guide on commands

-The commands available can be listed by:
+List all available commands by:

 ```
 hokusai tree
 ```

-Run any command with the `--help` flag to learn more about the command.
-For example:
+Learn more about a command using `--help`:

 ```
 hokusai --help
 hokusai {command} --help
 ```

-Most commands also take a `--verbose` flag which will print more information about what Hokusai is running underneath (e.g. what shell commands are being run).
+Run a command with `--verbose` to print more information about what Hokusai is doing under the cover (e.g. shelling out to kubectl).

-Hokusai provides an interactive console:
+Also, use Hokusai's interactive console:

 `hokusai console`

-In the console, use TAB to autocomplete Hokusai commands and `:help` for console help.
+In the console, tab to autocomplete commands. `:help` for help.

 ## Global commands